eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 3. Wallet/caller loads the `DeferredIssuanceContext`.
 That's also outside the scope of the library
 4. Wallet/caller queries the credential issuer issuing `DeferredIssuer`
 5. Library performs all steps defined in [Query for deferred credentials](#query-for-deferred-credentials)
-6. Library returns to the caller the `DeferredIssuanceContxt?` and the `DeferredCredentialQueryOutcome`
+6. Library returns to the caller the `DeferredIssuanceContext` and the `DeferredCredentialQueryOutcome`
-7. Depending on the outcome, wallet/caller may choose to store the new `DeferredIssuanceContxt` to query again, later on
+7. Depending on the outcome, wallet/caller may choose to store the new `DeferredIssuanceContext` to query again, later on

 #### Query for deferred credentials at later time outcome